Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer lets you syndicate, curate, import, merge and display full-text RSS feeds on your WordPress blog.
+The RSS Post Importer plugin allows you to syndicate, curate, import, merge and display full-text feeds on your WordPress website or blog.

-RSS Post Importer fetches an RSS feed and publishes the full content of every item in your feed as a standalone post.
+RSS Post Importer fetches an RSS feed and publishes the full article content of each item in the feed as a separate post.

 For more details, go here: